Paragliding Safety

 Have a Hook Knife on your harness:

 A Hook Knife is a knife that has a blade inside of a curve or razor blades shaped into a V inside of an enclosure.
-This type of knife is mainly used for rescue or in skyding and paragliding for quick separation from the wing.
+This type of knife is mainly used for rescue or in skydiving and paragliding for quick separation from the wing.
 The inside blade eliminates cutting oneself and also keeps the blade on webbing or lines that you intend to cut.

 Use an anemometer anytime the wind is more than light: